-The Accuracy of Published Marks procedure provides students with the opportunity to query with their College the accuracy of the marks/grades recorded against their name or the accuracy of the overall module/Level average.
+The Accuracy of Published Marks procedure provides students with the opportunity to query with their Faculty/School the accuracy of the marks/grades recorded against their name or the accuracy of the overall module/Level average.
 Checks are then made to ensure that the marks recorded for particular assessments and the overall module are free of arithmetical or other errors of fact and have been accurately recorded.

 The procedure does not involve assessments being re-marked nor will it provide further information as to the reasons for particular marks having been awarded.

-If a candidate wishes to receive further clarification as to why they have been awarded a particular mark for an assessment, they will need to contact their College/School to discuss this.
+If a candidate wishes to receive further clarification as to why they have been awarded a particular mark for an assessment, they will need to contact their Faculty/School to discuss this.
 The University will not however permit work to be remarked or reconsidered in the absence of any upheld grounds for appeal.
 An examiner’s decision in awarding marks is deemed academic judgement and cannot itself form the subject of an academic appeal.
 The grounds for an academic appeal are listed at Regulation 2.3 of the University’s Appeal Procedures.

 2. Submission of a Request